rodolfomarianocy/Threat-Modeling-Tricks/readme.md

 The Pentest with Threat Modeling approach aims to implement a more comprehensive threat analysis strategy adding greater executive value by defining specific risks for the business, and also adds value to Pentest execution, since with more information provided about the application architecture, the pentest will be performed with better efficiency.

 ### Threat Modeling approach - Report Template
+The structure of a pentesting report with a threat modeling approach would look like this:
+Architecture Information and Threat Identification
+-> Executive Report
+-> Technical Report
+-> Identified Vulnerabilities
+-> Risk Classification
+-> Remediation report

 -> Report Pentest with Threat Modeling Approach
 https://github.com/rodolfomarianocy/Threat-Modeling-Tricks/blob/main/report_template.docx